rafacast77/RafaelCastilloWebsite/README.md

 * **MongoDB:** I have used mongo to create the schemas which hold user information such as registration/login and other.
-   * **Mongoose ODM** Library which falicitates the use of mongo.
+   * **Mongoose ODM** is a library which falicitates the use of mongo.

    * Schema creation and handling of data.

-* **Node.js / Express:** Node.Js and the Express library provide all we need to create, run and test our back-end server.
+* **Node.js / Express:** provides all we need to create, run and test our back-end server.
 Runs in port 3000
    * **REST-API** has been applies for user registration, login, validation and other data handling.

    * **Public API** from EDAMAM, it uses a JSON object with recipe information sent as a post request, it used AI to read the recipe and returns it's nutritional value.